lastweek/linux-xperf-4.19.44/README.md

 be similar to all other exceptions within x86 IDT tables.
 Syscall crossing overhead is not measured, but can be measured in a similar fashion.

-But do note, the numbers reported by this repo slightly larger than the real crossing overhead because some instructions are needed in between to do bookkeeping.
+But do note, the numbers reported by this repo are slightly larger than the real crossing overhead because some instructions are needed in between to do bookkeeping.
 Check below for details.

 ## Numbers

-Some preliminary numbers obtained about user/kernel space crossing:
+Some preliminary numbers:

 CPU: Xeon E5-v3, @2.4GHz